Died aged c. 62

 In this house lived in 1851 Dante Gabriel Rossetti (1828-1882), poet and painter, and from 1856-1859 William Morris (1834-1896), poet and artist, and Sir Edward Burne-Jones (1833-1898), painter.

-17 Red Lion Square, London, United Kingdom where he lived
+17 Red Lion Square, London, United Kingdom where they lived

 Red House built in 1859-60 by Philip Webb architect for William Morris poet and artist who lived here 1860-1865

-Red House Lane, Bexleyheath, London, United Kingdom where he lived
+Red House Lane, Bexleyheath, London, United Kingdom where they lived

 Robert Spence Watson (1837 - 1911) Bensham Grove was home to Robert Spence Watson who enjoyed a national prominence in both artistic and political circles.
 His visitors included William Morris and Dante Gabriel Rossetti.
 A noted arbitrator in industrial disputes, pacifist and Liberal politician.

-Bensham Grove, Bensham Road, Gateshead, United Kingdom where he visited
+Bensham Grove, Bensham Road, Gateshead, United Kingdom where they visited

 This business was founded in 1861 by William Morris Artist and Poet for the manufacture of his designs in wallpapers, chintzes, woven fabrics, carpets, decoration, stained glass, and for the advancement of his great reform in all the decorative arts

-17 St George Street, W1, London, United Kingdom where he was
+17 St George Street, W1, London, United Kingdom where they was

 Directly opposite stood Elm House (demolished in 1898 ) in extensive grounds, the birthplace of William Morris 24 March 1834